Orthoptera of North Carolina

 Structural Features: The fastigium is flattened above and highly rugose.
 The disk and lateral lobes of the pronotum are also rugose-punctate (Blatchely, 1920).
 Overall, this species is less gracile than the Neoconocephalus and has shorter legs; the hind femur usually does not reach past the end of the abdomen.
 In lateral view, they are somewhat hump-backed, with the pronotum with a strong downward slope to the head.
 The cerci of the males are stout, subcylindrical, incurved, and ending it two claw-like appendages.
 The ovipositer is slender, straight, and of uniform width.
 It is also relatively short, not reaching the end of the tegmina.

-Singing Behavior: Songs consist of continuous trains of amplitude-modulated pulses.
+Singing Behavior: Songs consist of continuous trains of pulses separated by distinct but short pauses.
+Each pulse consists of an initial low amplitude buzz followed abruptly by one that is much higher in amplitude.
 The frequency ranges from around 9.5 kHz to over 20 kHz.
 Only the lower portion is audible to the human ear and sounds (to the author at least) like a series of faint shuffling notes.

 Distribution in North Carolina